solliancenet/azure-synapse-analytics-workshop-400/artifacts/environment-setup/README.md

 1. Reset the mentimeter answers.
 2. Update slides with menti codes.
 3. Prepare whiteboard links for each of the table groups.
+4. Sign in into the Whiteboard app (to demo the correct use to the audience at the end of the first presentation).
-4. Request six (one per proctor) L400 environments from cloudlabs-support@spektrasystems.com.
+5. Request six (one per proctor) L400 environments from cloudlabs-support@spektrasystems.com.
-5. Confirm that the environments include the required data for the labs and exercises.
+6. Confirm that the environments include the required data for the labs and exercises.
-6. Reset the public repo (<https://github.com/solliancenet/data-ai-technical-bootcamp>):
+7. Reset the public repo (<https://github.com/solliancenet/data-ai-technical-bootcamp>):
    1. Checkout

         `git checkout --orphan latest_branch`